 - Place the first pan with the tomato-onion mixture on heat.
 Add the fenugreek-onion mixture to the pan.
 Add cream, milk and paneer cubes.
 Season with salt.
 Bring to the boil.
 Simmer for 2-3 minutes.
 Add frozen green peas.
 Heat through.
 Remove from heat.

 - Serve warm as a side dish for rice, naan or flatbreads.

 Like this paneer butter masala recipe?
-Then don’t forget to check out the recipe for homemade paneer.
+Then join Nish Kitchen on Facebook, Pinterest or Instagram.
+Watch exclusive recipe videos on YouTube.
+Also don’t forget to check out other paneer recipes: